 Depending on your camera the procedure may be different, especially if you are using a camcorder or video camera.

-With a Canon DSLR or Mirrorless camera take a photo of a white object place in your scene with any of your camera’s white balance settings.
+With a Canon DSLR or Mirrorless camera take a photo of a white object placed in your scene with any of your camera’s white balance settings.

 As my white object, I use a collapsible Lastolite 12-Inch Ezybalance Card or white balance card for video.
 It’s reversible with an 18% gray on one side for setting accurate exposures and the other side is white for setting a custom white balance.